Introduction

 There are still many other optimizations that can further improve performance:

-- Find an alternative for a bug (or feature) when computing the bounding box or sphere when using BufferGeometry that will include always the unused vertices from the array (origin vertices at (0,0,0)) so the frustum culling won’t be as effective as it should.
+- Find an alternative for a bug (or feature) when computing the bounding box or sphere when using

-- Use geometry instancing on brushes that paint spheres and cubes, so we don’t create new geometry on each stroke but reuse the previously created geometry.
+that will always include the unused vertices from the array (origin vertices at (0,0,0)), so the frustum culling won’t be as effective as it should. - Use geometry instancing on brushes that paint spheres and cubes, so we don’t create new geometry on each stroke but instead reuse the previously created geometry.